akamnev/hackathon-lap/README.md

 The model consists of an encoder which builds a vector representation of each atom, the pooling layer maps all vectors of atoms into one vector, the linear layer gives the logit activity probability of the molecule.
-Encoder consists of L=4 layers, each of which includes layer norm at the begin, graph convolution and atom-wise feedforward layer.
-In graph convolution layer for each type of edge uses its own weight matrix.
+Encoder consists of L=4 layers, each of which includes layer norm at the beginning, graph convolution and atom-wise feedforward layer.
+In graph convolution layer for each type of edge its own weight matrix is used.

 Remarks:
-* two types of pooling layer were considered - mean pooling and attention pooling
+* two types of pooling layers were considered: mean pooling and attention pooling
 * We use [variational dropout](https://arxiv.org/abs/1705.07283)
 * Using variational dropout causes the model output to become a random value